Friday, October 3, 2025

 • Where can I deliberately stop talking and require two students to respond to each other instead of to me?

-• What support that I provided last week can I take away this week to force a higher level of thinking for all students?
+• What support did I provide last week that I can take away this week to force a higher level of thinking for all students?

 UPCOMING DATES